| Title: | Access and Visualize AEMET Weather and Climate Data |

 var |

-Name of the desired variable to extract. |
+The name of the forecast variable to extract. |

 A character vector from aemet_forecast_vars_available() or a